RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * The Service Rigger
  * The Redis Enterprise Software operator

-Once you have created a private registry, you will need to push these images to your private repository.
+Once you have created a private container registry, you will need to push these images to your private container registry.
 To push the images:

  1. Pull the various images locally for Redis Enterprise and the operator.
- 2. Tag the local images with the repository prefixed onto the name.
+ 2. Tag the local images with the container registry prefixed onto the name.
- 3. Push the newly tagged images named with the repository prefix.
+ 3. Push the newly tagged images named with the container registry prefix.

-For example, here are the commands for pushing the images for Redis Enterprise Software and its operator to your private registry:
+For example, here are the commands for pushing the images for Redis Enterprise Software and its operator to your private container registry:

 ```
 PRIVATE_REPO=...your repo...